-The effectiveness of re-writing the old belief with a beneficial belief is a function of the emotional state you are in while you repeat the new belief.
+The effectiveness of re-writing the old program with a beneficial program, – is a function of the emotional state you are in while you repeat the beneficial mantra.
 The higher the vibrational frequency of the emotional state you are in, the more effective the process becomes.

-An amazing, expansive and fascinating course that teaches all the ins and outs of how to change our non-beneficial broadcast to beneficial, is Julius program titled Reprogram the Altered ego.
+An amazing, expansive and fascinating course that teaches how to reprogram the aspect of us (altered ego) that is in fear and holding on to limitations, is Julius program titled Reprogram the Altered Ego.

 You need to learn to give to yourself, the quality of love you desire from your romantic partners.
 The reason is that you can’t get from others what you can’t give to yourself